What do you do?

 Hello, I am the Founder of The Woman Rising Network – a space for online workshops and resources to help women cultivate their best life.
 All workshops are presented by certified Life Coaches and are available 24/7 to allow busy working Mums access to information, tools and support anywhere anytime.

-I was a PR Manager for 13+ years then became a Life Coach to create a work life balance that matched my evolving values, however this changed again when my family (2 boys and partner) moved 1400KMs (in Australia) to a regional centre and I was no longer able to access live events with influential speakers or connect with my power posse on a regular basis.
+I was a PR Manager for 13+ years then became a Life Coach to create a work-life balance that matched my evolving values, however this changed again when my family (2 boys and partner) moved 1400KMs (in Australia) to a regional centre and I was no longer able to access live events with influential speakers or connect with my power posse on a regular basis.

-This move and having two children realised there would be other Mothers seeking information and support but don’t have the time or money to attend in-person events or even know where to start looking for the useful and practical info – hence The Woman Rising Network.
+This move and having two children realized there would be other Mothers seeking information and support but don’t have the time or money to attend in-person events or even know where to start looking for the useful and practical info – hence The Woman Rising Network.

 I relaunched my Life Coaching business to this online network in August 2016 with the incredible help of Restored 316 Designs and haven’t looked back!
 I work my own hours, I am able to be a Mum and loving partner again – but am also able to invest in myself at a time and place convenient to my schedule thanks to these online workshops.